4ur1X/Intro_to_IM/Final Project/README.md

 **Features (as of now):**

-- many race tracks to choose from.
+- many race track venues to choose from.
 - collect autocoins.
 - modify your car (color, increase steering sensitivity, increase max. speed, choose from different horns) by purchasing using the autocoins.